 - Add salt, pepper and tomato sauce to skillet and stir to combine.

-- Return the cooked chorizo to the skillet.
-Cook until tomato sauce is simmering, about 4 minutes.
-If your tomato sauce looks thin, let it cook an extra few minutes to thicken.
+- Return cooked chorizo to the skillet.
+Cook until tomato sauce simmers, about 4 minutes (if your tomato sauce looks thin, let it cook an extra few minutes to thicken).
 Remove skillet from heat.

 - Use a spoon to make four small indents in the skillet’s sauce.
 Crack an egg into each indent.

 - Transfer skillet to oven and bake at 375 degrees F for 7-15 minutes until egg whites have set.
 If you like well-done eggs, add an extra few minutes to the cook time.
 (To gauge egg doneness, give the eggs a poke with the back of a spoon and see how much they jiggle!
 Keep in mind that eggs will continue cooking in the hot skillet once you take them out of the oven).